EdWordy/Nota-Lang-Spec/README.md

 # NOTA language specification
-A markdown language with a litte extra capability.
+A language with a litte extra capability.

 ---